 This course is designed to provide a capstone experience for senior Psychology majors.
 Students will run an experiment, conduct the appropriate statistical analysis and present the results formally in an APA manuscript, a poster, and in an oral presentation.
 Issues related to the field, including careers and graduate school, will also be discussed.
-Prerequisites: Senior status and permission of the Department chair.
+Prerequisites: Senior status and departmental permission.